Sustainability

 Suppliers, Customers, and Third Parties

-• Joint meetings with business suppliers.
+• Collaborative meetings with partners

 • Consumer rights

-• Free, Prior And Informed Consent (FPIC)
+• Compliance with Free, Prior, and Informed Consent (FPIC)

 • Labor rights